 BIO

-Alison brings more than 20 years of professional experience in brand, communications and project management in retail and publishing, including Averee, the world’s first single shopping destination whose mission was to revolutionise and elevate retail for people living with disability or the effects of ageing.
+Alison brings more than 20 years of professional experience in brand, communications and project management in fashion, retail and publishing, including Averee, the world’s first single shopping destination whose mission was to revolutionise and elevate retail for people living with disability or the effects of ageing.
 Alison has long been extremely passionate about how we can all age better and is an ACCPA (Aged & Community Care Providers Association) recognised Aged Services Innovation Manager.
 After many years researching innovation in housing, design and our built environment to ensure older adults can continue to live well in the communities they know and love, and seeing how pervasive ageism is, the time has come for The Luxury of Ageing, a platform for conversations, challenging the status quo and promoting change for our future selves and this growing demographic.

 Q&A

+Why do you want to change ageing?
 It's the single thing that everyone will encounter if you're lucky enough, and let's face it, it's not exactly inspiring.
 We are growing older and feeling younger and better than ever before but our culture and societal views aren't keeping pace.
 There is so much opportunity to design a better outlook, and ultimately, stop discriminating against our future selves.

+What makes you think TLOA could have an impact?
 I'm excited to have a platform that presents new ideas, movements, innovation and questions around ageing, that will hopefully inspire change.
 Actual change, not just more talk.
 I feel a revolution is coming but at a glacial pace, and there are just too many exciting developments happening here and globally that more decision-makers need to know about, and act upon.

+What is old for you?
 In my experience, we talk about being 'old' as soon as we've passed teenage years and early adulthood - you hear ageing emerging as a theme starting with 30th birthdays approaching.
 And if we're not getting older, well you're in a lot of trouble.
 So yes, we're all old and that is wonderful.
 One of my favourite sayings is "nobody ever grows up, they just grow old".
 And it's so very true - everyone feels decades younger, and that's what's important.
 As cliched as that is.

+If you were in government - what is the first action/policy you would take for older demographics?
 I would start with incentivising and supporting age-friendly, intergenerational housing initiatives - fostering partnerships between government, developers and community organisations to create innovative developments that promote social integration and benefits residents of ALL ages.

+Are you ageist?
 This is challenging, but I'm becoming increasingly aware of my own biases and just how deeply entrenched ageism is in our culture - and it's just so absurd.
 Instead, I like to imagine a world where an individual's worth is defined not by a number, but by their unique contributions, talents and experiences.
 A society that celebrates wisdom at every age and how much human potential that could unlock.

 A social entrepreneur committed to leveraging creativity as a catalyst for positive change.
 With a background and degrees in graphic design and creative management, Mikella has an impressive track record of progressive projects to create change.
 Past accomplishments include advocating for education and empowerment of women around menopause, founding The Digital Age, an online platform and agency for baby boomers redefining the way we feel after 50.
 And most notably founder of Renaissance - a biannual fashion magazine and digital hub celebrating the beauty of age, proudly working exclusively with models over 40.
 This now leads Mikella to building a multifaceted platform, The Luxury of Ageing, centred around redefining the narrative around ageing and advocating for change and more positive outcomes and options for those of us privileged enough to grow old.